Esteebaan23/Store_Sales_Time_Series_XGboost/README.md

 ## Features

-- **Predict sales** using historical data and external factors like promotions, oil prices, day of the week, and payday.
+- **Predict sales and Transactions** using historical data and external factors like promotions, oil prices, day of the week, and payday.
 - **Interactive web form** to input the necessary data and get the sales prediction in real-time.
 - Uses a trained **XGboost model** for time series forecasting.